th2-net/th2-docs/content/versions/1-7/fundamentals/key-concepts.md

 ## Event

-_Event_ is a data structure describing action that took part inside a th2 component at some timestamp.

-An _event_ corresponds to a significant action or occurrence in a software system.
+An _event_ corresponds to any significant action or occurrence during a certain time interval.
-In th2, _events_ correspond to the actions of th2 components during a test run.
+In th2, _events_ are used identify the test actions performed by th2 components during a test run.
+A th2 test _event_ is defined using attributes in the class `Event`.

-_Events_ have a hierarchy: some specific event can relate to another one as a parent or child event.
-So all children events can describe their parent in more details.
-Events created in different components are not restricted to have parent or sibling relation.
+_Events_ have a hierarchy: an _event_ can relate to another as a parent, or child.
+_Events_ created in different components are not restricted from relating to one another.
 All _events_ are sent via RabbitMQ to the [th2-event-store](https://github.com/th2-net/th2-estore) component which then saves them in th2’s data lake Cassandra via [Cradle API](https://github.com/th2-net/cradleapi).
+_Events_ are either stored as a single _event_ or as an _event_ batch.

-The saved _events_ are later extracted from the storage and displayed in the th2 test report in a chronologically and hierarchically organized manner.
+The saved _events_ are later extracted from the Cassandra and displayed in the th2 test report in a chronologically and hierarchically organized manner.